THANKS FOR CHECKING US OUT!

 Check out our national 2015 Public Policy Accomplishments under the Mission/Advocacy/AAUW Updates tab.

-For more information about AAUW of Ohio: www.aauwoh.org For more information about national AAUW: www.aauw.org
+For more information about AAUW of Ohio go to: www.aauwoh.org For more information about national AAUW go to: www.aauw.org